botanicus/assets-squasher/README.md

 gem install assets-asquasher
 ```

+## TODO

+Since RubyGems is a piece of crap and couldn't fucking help it but to create an idiotic wrapper around the original file, our DATA are fucking gone.
+Fuck you RubyGems, fuck you, fuck you, fuck you!

 ## Footnotes

 [1] Or alternatively you could use one build file with source maps, but then you have to user guard or something to constantly rebuild it.